-At March 31, 2015, the Genesis property was comprised of 53 mineral claims, totalling 200,677 hectares (495,883 acres), located northeast of Saskatchewan's Athabasca Basin, and within the prospective Wollaston-Mudjatk Transition Zone that hosts all of Canada's operating uranium mines within the boundaries of the basin.
-The Genesis claims begin 25 km to the Northeast of Eagle Point uranium mine operated by Cameco Corporation, and the claims extend 90 kilometres to the Northeast along this prospective geological and structural domain, to the Manitoba border.
+The Genesis property is located northeast of Saskatchewan's Athabasca Basin, and within the prospective Wollaston-Mudjatk Transition Zone.
+Notably, this Transition Zone is host to every one of Canada's operating uranium mines that are within the boundaries of the basin.
+The Genesis property is comprised of 53 mineral claims, totalling 200,677 hectares (495,883 acres).
+The claims begin 25 km to the Northeast of Eagle Point uranium mine operated by Cameco Corporation, and the claims extend 90 kilometres to the Northeast along this prospective geological and structural domain, to the Manitoba border.